Peginterferon alfa-2a: Manufacturing

 It is pegylated with a branched 40 kg/mol PEG chain.

-Society and culture

 Availability

 Peginterferon alfa-2a is manufactured under the brand name Pegasys.
 In 2021, Roche Pharmaceuticals sold the worldwide rights of Pegasys (excluding China and Japan) to zr pharma& GmbH (pharma&).
 In May 2022, Roche Australia transferred the sales and marketing of Pegasys to Echo Therapeutics Pty Ltd.

 Research

 A Cochrane Review sought to determine whether interferon alfa-2a could be used as a treatment for individuals with neovascular age-related macular degeneration.
 They found no evidence of improved visual acuity with potential harm.